htcondor/htcondor/docs/man-pages/condor_submit_dag.rst

 :index:`e-mail in DAGs<single: e-mail in DAGs; notification>`

-Some options may be specified on the command line or in the configuration or in a node job’s submit description file.
+Some options may be specified on the command line or in the configuration or in a node job's submit description file.
 Precedence is given to command line options or configuration over settings from a submit description file.
 An example is e-mail notifications.
-When configuration variable ``DAGMAN_SUPPRESS_NOTIFICATION`` :index:`DAGMAN_SUPPRESS_NOTIFICATION` is its default value of ``True``, and a node job’s submit description file contains
+When configuration variable ``DAGMAN_SUPPRESS_NOTIFICATION`` :index:`DAGMAN_SUPPRESS_NOTIFICATION` is its default value of ``True``, and a node job's submit description file contains

 ::